weldonas/weldonas/README.md

 Here is a non-exhaustive list of some of the projects I'm most proud of:

 __Poppy__ 🐇
-- a toy programming language, soon to be a not-so-toy programming language
+- a low-level programming language created by yours truly
-- developed compiler from scratch with goal of bootstrapping
+- developed a compiler written in C from scratch and am beginning to bootstrap the language
 - find it right here on GitHub

 __Multiset__ 💸